YingWana/Restaurant-Recommender/README.md

 ---

 ## Repository Structure
-**Note:** Core feature engineering and NLP pipelines (`03` through `06`) have been redacted from this public release due to **Intellectual Property (IP) protection.** status.
+**Note:** Core feature engineering and NLP pipelines (`03` through `06`) have been redacted from this public release.
 The remaining scripts demonstrate the data ingestion, model training, and evaluation infrastructure.

 ```
 restaurant-recommender/